CScarame/BasementBurners/Dossier/NPCs/Ellia Gabbro.md

 # Ellia Gabbro

+## Basic
 Female Wind-mar
+Commoner 1

-Current Location:  Deceased
+Deceased

 ## About

 Ellia Gabbro was the daughter of Tellius Gabbro.

-She was killed by Maaria Vesti, Sister of Tuuli Vesti in order to get close to her father and kill him.
+During the Festival of Fire, it came to light that Ellia Gabbro was killed and impersonated by Maaria Vesti.

 ## Notes